DFrye333/BD3GE/README.md

 BD3GE
 ===

 Let's build a game from the ground up.
-Rendering, physics, audio - all of that good stuff.
+Rendering, physics, audio, input - all of that good stuff.

 **TODO:**